JackDanna/FogentRoleplayTemplate/README.md

 ## Tier Of Play

-Tier Of Play represents the how large the stakes are for a game/campaign aswell
+Tier Of Play represents the how large the stakes are for a game/campaign aswell as how powerful the player characters are.

 **Attribute Points:** The number of points you can spend to increase a character's Attributes.